-- Both HTTP and HTTPS service can be enabled independently on the switch.
-However, you cannot configure the HTTP and HTTPS servers to use the same UDP port. - If you enable HTTPS, you must indicate this in the URL that you specify in your browser: https://device[:port_number] - When you start HTTPS, the connection is established in this way: - The client authenticates the server using the server's digital certificate. - The client and server negotiate a set of security protocols to use for the connection. - The client and server generate session keys for encrypting and decrypting data. - The client and server establish a secure encrypted connection.
+Both HTTP and HTTPS service can be enabled independently on the switch.
+However, you cannot configure the HTTP and HTTPS servers to use the same UDP port.

+- If you enable HTTPS, you must indicate this in the URL that you specify in your browser: https://device[:port_number] - When you start HTTPS, the connection is established in this way: - The client authenticates the server using the server's digital certificate. - The client and server negotiate a set of security protocols to use for the connection. - The client and server generate session keys for encrypting and decrypting data. - The client and server establish a secure encrypted connection.

-A padlock icon should appear in the status bar for Internet Explorer 9, Mozilla Firefox 52, Google Chrome 54, or Opera 41, or more recent versions.
+A padlock icon should appear in the status bar for more recent browser versions.